Handling Anti-Bot Protection

 Common anti-bot providers include Cloudflare, DataDome, PerimeterX, and Akamai Bot Manager.

-The single task type uses curl-impersonate, which replicates the exact TLS fingerprint of real browsers.
-This passes the most common TLS-based checks without the overhead of running a full browser.
+The single endpoint (POST /api/single/) emits handshake characteristics that match a real browser.
+This passes the most common wire-level checks without the overhead of running a full browser.

 Real Browser Rendering